This post contains affiliate links. Please see our disclosure policy.

 • Whipped Buttercream – Mixing the buttercream for a few extra minutes gives it an ultra light, whipped texture that’s just dreamy!

-• Fresh Limes – Be sure to use fresh limes for your lime juice.
+• Fresh Limes – Be sure to use fresh limes for your lime juice, or use bottled key lime juice instead of regular limes, if you want key lime flavor.

 • Rum – I used a very basic spiced rum for this recipe, but you could also use white rum.